lls-hcr/mizuki/_documentation/1-proxy_filter.md

 pi adm dialout cdrom sudo audio video plugdev games users input netdev gpio i2c spi
 </div>

-Remove the `pi`at the beginning and put the new username at the end.
+Copy the line, remove the `pi`at the beginning and put the new username at the end.
 Each group separated by a comma; no space.

 Replace <span style="color:red">new_username</span> with whatever you like.